chevere/parameter/README.md

 ## Types

 A Parameter is an object implementing `ParameterInterface`.
-Every Parameter can define a `description` and a `default` value, plus additional validation rules depending on the type.
+Every Parameter can define a `description`, `default` value, `sensitive` flag, plus additional validation rules depending on the type.

-A Parameter can be defined using functions and/or attributes, it takes same arguments for both.
+A Parameter can be defined using functions or attributes, it takes same arguments for both.

-When invoking a Parameter `$param('value')` it will trigger validation against the passed argument.
+When invoking a Parameter `$param($arg)` or `$param->__invoke($arg)` it will trigger validation against the passed argument.
+This method will fill-in any missing optional parameters with their default values.
+It will also exclude any extra unexpected parameters.

 ## String